Large-scale network motif analysis using compression: Experiments

 \subsection{Recovering Motifs from Generated Data}

-We use the following procedure to sample an undirected graph with $5000$ nodes and $10000$ links, containing $n^i$ injected instances of a particular motif $G'$ with $n'$ nodes and $m'$ links:

-\begin{enumerate} \item Let $n = 5000 - (n'-1)n^i$ and $m = 10000 - m'n^i$ and sample a graph $H$ from the uniform distribution over all graphs with $n$ nodes and $m$ links. \item Label $n^i$ random nodes, with degree 5 or less, as instance nodes. \item Let $p^\text{cat}$ be a categorical distribution on $\{1, \ldots, 5\}$, chosen randomly from the uniform distribution over all such distributions. \item Label every connection between an instance node and a link with a random value from $p^\text{cat}$.
-Links incident to two instance nodes, will thus get \emph{two} values. \item Reconstruct the graph $G$ from $G'$ and $H$. \end{enumerate}

-This is roughly similar to sampling from our motif code.
-In this graph, $G'$ should be the only significant motif, with the exception of motifs that can be explained from the prevalence of $G'$, ie. subgraphs and supergraphs of $G'$, or graphs that contain part of $G'$.
-However, these should have a markedly lower log-factor than $G'$.
-For our experiment, we will only extract subgraphs of size 5, to rule out the first two cases.
+In our first experiment we will test some of the basic expected behaviors from our method: (1) a graph sampled randomly from a simple null model should contain many frequent subgraphs, but no motifs.
+(2) If a subgraph is manually inserted a number of times, we should be able to detect this graph as a motif.
+To test this, we sample a graph from a null model and inject $k$ instances of a specific motif, in a way that corresponds broadly to the motif code.
+Algorithm~\ref{algorithm:motif-code} provides the procedure in detail.

 On this sampled graph, we run our motif analysis.
-We run the experiment multiple times, with $n^i = 0$, $n^i = 10$ and $n^i = 100$, using the same subgraph $G'$ over all runs, but sampling a different $H$ each time.
-For each value of $n^i$, we repeat the experiment 10 times.
-Per run we sample 5000 motifs.
-This value is chosen to show that even a very \emph{low} sample size is sufficient to recover the motif.
-The null model in all cases is the ER model, as that corresponds to the source of the data.
+We run the experiment multiple times, with $k = 0$, $k = 10$ and $k = 100$, using the same subgraph $M$ over all runs, but sampling a different $H$ each time.
+For each value of $k$, we repeat the experiment 10 times.
+Per run, we sample only 5000 subgraphs.

 Figure~\ref{figure:plot-synthetic} shows the results for the 21 possible connected simple graphs of size 5.
+This result shows that, on such generated data, the method behaves as expected in the following ways: \begin{itemize} \item If no motifs are injected no subgraphs are motifs. \item Even for very low $k$, the correct motif is given a positive log-factor.
+Other subgraphs are shown to have very high frequencies, but a negative log factor. \item If the number of motifs is high ($k = 100$), the resulting log-factor increases. \end{itemize}

-As expected, when we insert no subgraphs, the motif model cannot compress the graph better than the null model, for any motifs, since the source of the data \emph{is} the null model.
-There are motifs with very high frequencies (shown on the right), much higher than the frequencies of our motif, but these can be explained as a consequence of the null model and have a negative log-factor.
-We can also see that once we insert 100 instances of the motif, two other subgraphs become motifs: in both cases, these share a part of the inserted motif (a rectangle and a triangle).
-This is an important lesson for motif analysis: not every significant subgraph represents a meaningful result, some may be a byproduct of other motifs.
+We can also see that once we insert 100 instances of the motif, two other subgraphs ``become motifs'': in both cases, these share a part of the inserted motif (a rectangle and a triangle).
+This effect is not unique to our method, but occurs in all motif analysis.